-Page

 General information 4

 How do you claim medical expenses?
 4

-What amount can you claim?
-4

-For which period can you claim these expenses?

-Credits or deductions related to medical expenses
+Credits or deductions related to medical expenses 5

-Who is a medical practitioner?
+Do you need a certification to claim medical expenses?
+6

 What are the most common medical expenses that you can claim?
 6

 Attendant care and care in a facility 6

-Care, treatment, and training
+Care, treatment, and training 14

 Construction and renovation 16

-Devices, equipment, and supplies
+Devices, equipment, and supplies 17

-Gluten-free food products
+Gluten-free food products 21

-Prescribed drugs, medications, and other substances
+Prescribed drugs, medications, and other substances 22

-Service animals
+Service animals 22

-Services and fees
+Services and fees 23

 Travel expenses 24

 What are the most common medical expenses that you cannot claim?
 26

 What documents do you need to keep?
 27

 Online services 28

 My Account 28

 For more information 28

+For more information 28 28

 What if you need help?
+28

+What if you need help?
 Direct deposit

-Forms and publications
+What if you need help?
+Direct deposit Forms and publications 28 28

-Electronic mailing lists
+What if you need help?
+Direct deposit Forms and publications Electronic mailing lists 28 28 28

-Tax Information Phone Service (TIPS)
+What if you need help?
+Direct deposit Forms and publications Electronic mailing lists Tax Information Phone Service (TIPS) 28 28 28 28

-Teletypewriter (TTY) users

-Service complaints

-Reprisal complaint

-Tax information videos 29

-Index 30
+What if you need help?
+Direct deposit Forms and publications Electronic mailing lists 28 28 28 28 28 29